GerHobbelt/owemdjee/README.md

 - [mlpack](./mlpack)
 - [mmc](./mmc)
 - [morton_filter](./morton_filter)
+- [ms_cpp_client_telemetry](../ms_cpp_client_telemetry): 1DS C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
+It enables data / telemetry upload to Collector++.
+1DS (One Data Strategy), also known as One Observability, is a cross-org initiative with five teams across the company coming together to unify multiple telemetry efforts at Microsoft.
+Collector++ is the externally-facing destination end-point where telemetry data is uploaded to that subsequently routes the data to Microsoft internal data pipeline.
 - [mujs](../mujs)
 - [multiverso](../multiverso): a parameter server based framework for training machine learning models on big data with numbers of machines.
 It is currently a standard C++ library and provides a series of friendly programming interfaces.
 Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
 Instead, they are able to focus on the core machine learning logics: data, model, and training.
 - [nanoflann](../nanoflann): a C++11 header-only library for building KD-Trees of datasets with different topologies: R^2, R^3 (point clouds), SO(2) and SO(3) (2D and 3D rotation groups).
 No support for approximate NN is provided.
 This library is a fork of the `flann` library by Marius Muja and David G. Lowe, and born as a child project of `MRPT`.